SOLID-engineer/dev-onboarding/react_js_dev.md

 Hello, this documents build for help new React JS developer to familiar with Solid style.

 # Before start

-To start at a React Js engieer at SOLID engineer, you must strong at Javascript languages.
-And have having knowdledge at these
+To start at a React Js engineer at SOLID engineer, you must strong at Javascript language.
+And having knowledge at these things:

 - ES6 syntax, read more [here](https://www.w3schools.com/js/js_es6.asp)
 - React concept, read [Thinking in JS](https://reactjs.org/docs/thinking-in-react.html)